shaoner/node-query-sql/README.md

 ### Simple queries

-You have access to the following method through a client:
+You can use the following methods through a client instance:
 - count
 - select
 - selectW